A Low-cost Fault Corrector for Deep Neural Networks through Range Restriction: Acknowledgement

 \subsection{Fault Correction for Multi-bit Flips}

-We now evaluate the effectiveness of \sysname under the multi-bit flip fault model.
-Multi-bit flips will potentially result in \emph{more} values being affected than in the single-bit flip case.
-However, we hypothesize that \sysname will continue to be effective as it is agnostic to the number of out-of-bound values, as it restricts \emph{all} the values that exceed the restriction bound.
+We now evaluate the effectiveness of \sysname under the multi-bit flip fault model. {Note that multi-bit flips can manifest either as multiple, independent~\cite{sangchoolie2017one} bit-flips (i.e., in multiple values), or as consecutive bit-flips~\cite{yang2020practical} (i.e., in the same value).
+We assume the former model, namely multiple, independent bit-flips, as this will potentially result in \emph{more} values being affected by the fault.
+Therefore, our analysis is conservative. }

-{To test this hypothesis, we conducted experiments on two of the classifier models (LeNet and ResNet) and the two DNNs used in AVs.
+We hypothesize that \sysname will continue to be effective as it is agnostic to the number of out-of-bound values, as it restricts \emph{all} the values that exceed the restriction bound. {To test this hypothesis, we conducted experiments on two of the classifier models (LeNet and ResNet) and the two DNN models used in AVs.
 We inject multiple-bit flips (ranging from 2 bits to 5 bits) at randomly chosen values.
 These multi-bit faults can affect \emph{multiple} data values - thus, they are more potentially damaging as more values will be corrupted by faults.
 As before, we inject 3000 faults per input per model.}

 {The results are shown in Fig.\ref{fig:multi-bit} and Fig.\ref{fig:multi-bit-driving}.
 As shown, the SDC rates of the original models increase with the number of multi-bit flips without \sysname.
 However, with \sysname, the SDC rates are significantly lower, in all cases.
-Further, the SDC rates for the classifier models protected by \sysname remain relatively constant with the number of bit-flips, while the SDC rates in the AV DNNs increase with the number of bit flips (though at a slower rate than without \sysname).
-This is because the AV DNNs output the steering angle value, which require exactness (unlike classifier models that output labels). \emph{Overall, with multiple bit-flips, the average SDC rate is reduced from 47.55\% to 0.87\% (55X reduction) for classifier DNNs; and from 58.38\% to 6.97\% (8.4X reduction) for the AV DNNs.} }
+Further, the SDC rates for the classifier models protected by \sysname remain relatively constant with the number of bit-flips, while the SDC rates in the AV DNNs protected by \sysname increase with the number of bit flips (though at a slower rate than without \sysname).
+This is because the AV DNNs output the steering angle value, which require exactness (unlike classifier models).